-Miriam's services begin with a close look at the child's educational and clinical history, in order to match up their needs with the legal requirements.
+Miriam's services begin with a close look at the child's educational and clinical history to match their needs with the legal requirements.
 She then guides parents through the IEP and 504 processes to help obtain powerful, child-centered educational plans in public, private and charter schools.
-She also helps obtain compensatory services for children whom the system has failed to serve properly, and provides fierce advocacy when necessary.
+She also helps obtain compensatory services for children whom the system has failed to serve properly and provides fierce advocacy when necessary.

 Miriam believes that parents who understand their rights can get better services more quickly and without costly and time-consuming litigation.
 She helps navigate the maze at every step along the way to simplify the complex legal framework and help cut through confusing terminology and bureaucracy.

 Her practice is a hybrid of coaching, consultation, and advocacy, rather than traditional legal representation.
 She works on an hourly basis (no large retainer required!) and offers a sliding scale.

 Miriam Nunberg, Esq., EdM, is an attorney, advocate, and educational consultant.
 She currently advises and advocates for parents of students with disabilities, providing training, consultation, and advocacy around navigating the world of special education and school accommodations.
 She is a member of the expert panel of Understood.org and was Of Counsel to the Law Offices of Elisa Hyman, a firm that provides no-fee and low-cost representation to students with severe disabilities.
 She is also an active member of the school integration movement and provides training and consulting around systemic equity in schools.